Nayhomi25/alx-system_engineering-devops/0x03-shell_variables_expansions/README.md

 9-divide_and-rule: A script that prints the result of POWER divided by DIVIDE

 10_love_exponent_breath: A script that prints the result of BREATH to the power LOVE

+11-binary_to_decimal: A cript that converts the contents of BINARY from binary to decimal